Variance ratio test for random walk

 Load the global large-cap equity indices data set.
 Focus on the daily S & P 500 index (SP).

-The plot indicates possible heteroscedasticity.
+The plot indicates possible conditional heteroscedasticity.

 Test whether the series is a random walk using various periods and whether the innovations are independent and identically distributed.